 Dissident Catholics assail Vatican role at UN

-NEW YORK (AP) — A group of activist Roman Catholics is asking the United Nations to revoke the Vatican's permanent observer status for failing to protect the rights of women, children and the LGBTQ community.
+NEW YORK (AP) — A group of activist Roman Catholics asked the United Nations Thursday to revoke the Vatican's observer status for failing to protect the rights of women, children and the LGBTQ community.

 The group, calling itself Catholics for Human Rights, said in a letter to U.N.
-Secretary-General Antonio Guterres on Thursday that the Vatican must be removed in part because of the "magnitude of rape, sexual violence and torture perpetrated by clergy."
+Secretary-General Antonio Guterres that the Vatican must be stripped of its status in part because of the "magnitude of rape, sexual violence and torture perpetrated by clergy."

-The activists also said the Holy See excludes women from positions of authority and opposes contraception, same-sex marriage and abortion.
+The activists, including lawyers and theologians, also said the Holy See excludes women from positions of authority and opposes contraception, same-sex marriage and abortion.

 In Rome, the Vatican did not immediately respond to a request for comment.